ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-places-of-interest.markdown

 While we would not recommend this as a place to go when you need to catch a Nolan or Tarantino masterpiece (_supposing it showed one and assuming you are an adult_), you should try to visit this at least once during your stay.

+###RR Cinemas
+The only multiplex in Roorkee, RR is about 4.5 kms or a 10 min journey from the campus.
+A recent phenomenon in Roorkee, RR desperately tries to satiate one’s desires to watch their favourite bollywood actor’s new release or hollywood thrillers in a comfortable setting at reasonable rates (still cheaper than Haridwar or Dehradun).
+The 3D quality is decent and you will also find some restaurants and cafes inside the hall.
+Recommended if you wish to go out for a movie with campus groups or peers.
+You may also be able to find solace in this place during weekends or post exams.
+An emerging favourite destination among IITR junta.

+###Cafe Coffee Day
+All speculation surrounding Michelin Star rated restaurants coming to R-land was put to an anticlimactic end last year with a heavily subsidized Cafe Coffee Day setting up shop in IITR.
+Inhabitants in pursuit of the high life were in complete awe of the branded 15-rupee samosa lined up in the shelves along with other supposedly cheap drinks on offer.
+However, the bubble burst soon and CCD is now frequented by couples and junta aiming to carry out intellectual conversations in the traditional coffee shop setting.

+###Tinkering Lab
+Just as the name suggests, this place is designed for IITR junta to tinker with ideas.
+Developed in association with Oxigen, with the grand vision of producing 100 entrepreneurs from the campus, the tinkering lab was inaugurated by Shri.
+Manohar Parrikar, Hon Defence minister on 22nd May 2016.
+In future, you are definitely going to witness fortune 500 companies talking about their origins in this lab(if you don’t know, there is a garage in which everything starts).
+Who knows you may even become the one who would do the talking.
+The lab houses top notch facilities for product design and development and also for providing incubation.
+Got any cool ideas?
+Well this place is meant for you.